 Getting Started with MX

-You don’t need to rebuild your website from scratch.
-MX is adoptable incrementally:
+You don't need to rebuild your website from scratch.
+MX is adoptable incrementally, working from the discovery layer up:

 - Make implicit explicit - Review forms, buttons, navigation for hidden assumptions